 Is there a periodic review of those receiving the information (secondary and tertiary) to ensure they still have a need to know?

 What is the method for distribution of the information?
-Are there security standards used for the distribution (i.e., Federal Information Processing Standard)
+Are there security standards used for the distribution (i.e., Federal Information Processing Standard)?

 How should relationships be established and/or maintained by the Governor’s Designee and those recipients that receive sensitive information?

-Would “Memorandums of Understanding” MOU’s be beneficial to maintain continuity (employee turnover) of process and enhanced security requirements during transport of Cat.
+Would memorandums of understanding (MOU) address employee turnover and be beneficial to maintain continuity of processes and enhanced security requirements during transport of Cat.
 1 sources?

 If an MOU or similar protocol is implemented: